grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 - No. We will not accept any new plugin submissions written in Angular.
 For more information, refer to our [Angular support deprecation documentation](https://grafana.com/docs/grafana/latest/developers/angular_deprecation/).

+### Can I submit plugins built with Toolkit?

+- The Toolkit is deprecated.
+Please [migrate to `create-plugin`](../migration-guides/migrate-from-toolkit.mdx).
+In the future, we will reject submissions based on Toolkit as it becomes increasingly out-of-date.

 ### Do plugin signatures expire?

 - Plugin signatures do not currently expire.